 Arteries

 Arteries carry oxygenated blood away from the heart to the tissues of the body (except the pulmonary artery which carries deoxygenated blood from the heart to the lungs).
 Blood leaving the heart is under high pressure, so arteries need to be strong and stretchy to cope with that.
 This is why their walls have a thick layer of smooth muscle and elastic tissue.
-The fact that arteries recoil also helps to maintain the pressure of the blood.
+The fact that arteries recoil also helps to maintain the high pressure of the blood.
 The very inner layer, the endothelium, is folded to allow it to expand.

-- Thick smooth muscle and elastic tissue layer
+• Thick smooth muscle and elastic tissue layer

-- Folded endothelium
+• Folded endothelium

-- Smaller lumen than veins
+• Smaller lumen than veins

 Arteries branch into smaller blood vessels called arterioles, which eventually branch into capillaries.
-Arterioles contain smooth muscle which can contract or relax to help direct and control the flow of blood to different areas and tissues, depending on where the demand is.
+Arterioles contain smooth muscle in their walls which can contract or relax to help direct and control the flow of blood to different areas and tissues, depending on where the demand is.
 Arterioles also have elastic tissue, but less than arteries.

 Capillaries

-- One cell thick endothelium
+• One cell thick endothelium

-- Tiny lumen
+• Tiny lumen

 Veins

-Capillaries first combine into smaller blood vessels called venules, which then combine to form larger veins.
+Capillaries first converge into smaller blood vessels called venules, which then converge to form larger veins.
 The blood is now deoxygenated, having unloaded oxygen in the respiring tissues, and is on its way back to the heart.
 Again, the exception is the pulmonary vein which carries oxygenated blood back to the heart from the lungs.
 The blood is under much lower pressure now so needs a little help to keep going in the right direction.
-Valves in the veins make sure that blood only flows in one direction, and contraction of muscles nearby also helps the blood to move along.
+Valves in the veins make sure that blood only flows in one direction, and contraction of skeletal muscles nearby also helps the blood to move along.
 As the pressure is lower, the layers of smooth muscle and elastic tissue are a lot thinner than in the arteries, and the lumen is wider.
 The endothelium is not folded because it does not need to stretch.

-- Thinner smooth muscle and elastic tissue layer
+• Thinner smooth muscle and elastic tissue layer

-- Non-folded endothelium
+• Non-folded endothelium

-- Wider lumen than arteries
+• Wider lumen than arteries

-- Contain valves
+• Contain valves

 Summary